anovos/anovos-docs/docs/getting-started/index.md

 </div>

-As *Anovos* relies on Spark behind the scenes for most of the heavy lifting, we need to pass an instantiated [`SparkSession`](https://spark.apache.org/docs/2.4.8/api/python/pyspark.sql.html?highlight=sparksession#pyspark.sql.SparkSession) to many of the function calls.
+Since Anovos relies on Spark behind the scenes for most heavy lifting, we need to pass an instantiated [`SparkSession`](https://spark.apache.org/docs/2.4.8/api/python/pyspark.sql.html?highlight=sparksession#pyspark.sql.SparkSession) to many of the function calls.